vinayhulgar/Best-Practices/README.md

 will reduce expenses and expedite future releases.
 Never stop caring about the general “health” of the code.

-# Distinguish Business Exceptions From technical
+# :bulb: Distinguish Business Exceptions From technical
 Mixing technical exceptions and business exceptions in the same hierarchy blurs the distinction and confuses the caller about what the method contract is, what conditions it is required to ensure before calling, and what situations it is supposed to handle.

 Separating the cases gives clarity and increases the chances that technical exceptions will be handled by some application framework, while the business domain exceptions actually are considered and handled by the client code.

-# Deploy Early And Often.
+# :bulb: Deploy Early And Often.
 The installation/deployment process is essential to the productivity of your customers or your professional services team, so you should be testing and refactoring this process as you go.
 We test and refactor the source code throughout a project.
 The deployment deserves no less.

-# Convenience Is Not An Ility
+# :bulb: Convenience Is Not An Ility
 An API should provide an expressive language, which gives the next layer above sufficient vocabulary to ask and answer useful questions.

 This does not imply that it should provide exactly one method, or verb, for each question that may be worth asking.
 A diverse vocabulary allows us to express subtleties in meaning.